-Skinnier Zucchini Bread – made with applesauce and less sugar so you don’t feel as much guilt for that second or third slice.
+Skinnier zucchini bread – made with applesauce and less sugar so you can indulge in that second or third slice.
+A deliciously easy quick bread!

 Even though zucchini is apparently one of the easiest things to grow, I still have not mastered growing zucchini (or really anything, for that matter) in my container garden.